-Algebra I Middle School Curriculum Outline
+■ Algebra I Middle School Curriculum Outline, Parent Copy 2024.pdf

 Mathematics - Grades 7 and 8

 MATHEMATICAL PRACTICES

 - 1. Make sense of problems and persevere in solving them

 - 2. Reason abstractly and quantitatively

 - 3. Construct viable arguments and critique the reasoning of others

 - 4. Model with mathematics

 - 5. Use appropriate tools strategically

 - 6. Attend to precision

 - 7. Look for and make use of structure

 - 8. Look for and express regularity in repeated reasoning